Before you apply

 Key information

-Below we have included all the information you should be familiar with before you start your Erasmus+ adventure.
+We have included below all the information you should familiarize yourself with before you start your adventure with the Erasmus+ program.

 Types of stays